A-Rowell/Streamer/README.md

 # Setup

-- Clone this repository in the `Plugins` directory of your UE4 project:
+- Clone this repository in the `Plugins/Simbotic` directory of your UE4 project:

 ```
 git clone git@github.com:Simbotic/ue4-gst-plugin.git
 ```
+After that recompile the engine using `make` .

-- Update your `.uproject` adding the `Engine` as additional dependency and the `GStreamer` plugin:
+- Update your `.uproject` adding the `UE4 Gstreamer Plugin` as an additional dependency:

 ```
 ...,